Polytonic/Chlorine/readme.md

 ```

 ## Documentation
 Chlorine focuses on making OpenCL frictionless; you should *work with your data*, not wrangle with an API.
-Chlorine offers a non-invasive approach to integrating parallel programming into your code through a magic method `::call(...)` which takes any number of arguments of any type.
+Chlorine offers a non-invasive approach to integrating parallel programming into your code through a magic method `::call(...)` which accepts any number of arguments (of any type).
 This is achieved through the use of [variadic templates](https://en.wikipedia.org/wiki/Variadic_template) to support the following types:

  - [Arithmetic Scalar Types](http://www.cplusplus.com/reference/type_traits/is_arithmetic/)
  - [OpenCL Vector Types](https://www.khronos.org/registry/cl/sdk/1.2/docs/man/xhtml/vectorDataTypes.html)